There are several types of accreditation. The primary ones applicable to theological education are:

 Pittsburgh, PA 15275

 Accrediting agencies that focus on specific aspects of an institution or particular programs are referred to as specialized or professional accreditors.
 These accreditors are focused on ensuring quality or accountability regarding particular aspects of the school.
-Kairos University has one for the financial integrity of the institution and one for the Master of Arts in Marriage and Family Therapy program:
+Kairos University has one for the financial integrity of the institution and one for the Master of Arts in Marriage and Family Therapy program (which was formerly offered through Evangelical Seminary):

 ECFA enhances trust in Christ-centered churches and ministries by establishing and applying Seven Standards of Responsible Stewardship™ to accredited organizations.